pelican-plugins/fediverse/README.md

 Body is taken from `article.summary` with standard Pelican configuartion i.e. length trimmed to 50 words and summary ends with `...` OR with parameters you set in `pelicanconf.py` (`SUMMARY_MAX_LENGTH` and `SUMMARY_END_SUFFIX`).

-If the total length of the post exceeds MAX length allowed from Mastodon, then *pelican-fediverse* will trim `article.summary` accordingly.
+If the total length of the post exceeds MAX length allowed from Mastodon, then *Fediverse* will trim `article.summary` accordingly.

 Hashtag(s) are taken - if any - from `article.tags` and concatenated separating each of them with commas.

-Pelican can handle tags with whitespaces (for example `#My nice article`) without problems but hashtags in Mastodon are all written without.
+Pelican can nicely handle tags with whitespaces (for example `#My nice article`) but in Mastodon they must be written without.
 For this reason all whitespaces from Pelican hashtags will be removed before publishing (`#Mynicearticle`).

 ## Mastodon APIs